 Battery life takes a hit

 And as a trade-off for that extra LTE functionality, you get lower battery life.
-It's pretty intuitive: Bluetooth is much more energy-efficient than LTE, so every minute you're using that mobile data connection it's using extra battery.
-So if you take a run and stream Spotify for an hour over mobile data you could take a sizable chunk out of your battery.
+It's pretty intuitive: Bluetooth is much more energy-efficient than LTE, so every minute you're using that mobile data connection, it's using the extra battery.
+So if you take a run and stream Spotify for an hour over mobile data, you could take a sizable chunk out of your battery.

-The standard Galaxy Watch can make it anywhere between one and four days on a charge depending on which model you get and how you configure its settings, but you can expect to cut a couple of hours per day off of each of those estimates if you use LTE regularly.
+The standard Galaxy Watch 3 can make it anywhere between one and four days on a charge, depending on which model you get and how you configure its settings.
+Still, you can expect to cut a couple of hours per day off of each of those estimates if you use LTE regularly.

 Don't get tied to a carrier plan for very few extra features.

-The Galaxy Watch is a great device even without LTE.
-Between a Bluetooth connection to your phone, Wi-Fi and local storage, there's little need to spring for LTE considering its extra cost.
+The Galaxy Watch 3 is a great device, even without LTE.
+Between a Bluetooth connection to your phone, Wi-Fi and local storage, and GPS for outdoor activities, there's little need to spring for LTE considering its extra cost.